Battle of Lone Jack

-The Battle of Lone Jack was a battle of the American Civil War, occurring on August 15–16, 1862 in Jackson County, Missouri.
+The Battle of Lone Jack took place during the American Civil War on August 15–16, 1862 in Jackson County, Missouri.
 The battle was part of the Confederate guerrilla and recruiting campaign in Missouri in 1862.

 Background

 During the summer of 1862 many Confederate and Missouri State Guard recruiters were dispatched north from Arkansas into Missouri to replenish the depleted ranks of the Trans-Mississippi Confederacy.
 In Western/West-Central Missouri these included then Captain Jo Shelby, Colonel Vard Cockrell, Colonel John T. Coffee, Upton Hays, John Charles Tracy, John T. Hughes, and DeWitt C. Hunter.
 Most of these commands were working independently and there was no clear sense of seniority yet established.
 On August 11 the Federal commander General John Schofield was stunned to learn that Independence, Missouri had fallen to a combined force of Colonel John T. Hughes, William Quantrill, Gideon W. Thompson and Upton Hays.
 Schofield ordered General James Totten to concentrate his forces to deal with the threat.